speechchemistry/phonemic-analysis/README.md

 ## TestPhone

 This will give you the closest phone for each of the phones in an inventory.

-For example:
+Example usage:

 `java TestPhone ../resources/ker/kera_components_utf8nfc.tsv ../resources/ces/czech_components_utf8nfc.ts`